 - Student arm of the International Solidarity Movement

-- Has refused to condemn acts of terrorism against Israelis
+- Refused to condemn acts of terrorism against Israelis

 See also: International Solidarity Movement

-Specifically, the Berkeley conference adopted the following 4 positions, all of which remain in force to this day:
+Specifically, the Berkeley conference adopted the following 4 demands:

 - “the full decolonization of all Palestinian land, including settlements, which are illegal under international law”;